 It's that time of year again, y'all.
 Jack-o-lanterns, gourds, hot cider, campfires, all the fall fun!

-Cool fronts will soon be dropping the scorching summer temperatures down into the 80-degrees range, the leaves are turning the traditional Texas autumnal color of brown and you can finally start thinking of taking the kiddos to a pumpkin patch!
+Cool fronts will soon be dropping scorching temperatures down into the 80-degrees range, the leaves are turning the traditional Texas autumnal color of brown and you can finally start thinking of taking the kiddos to a pumpkin patch!

 Well, look no further.
 No matter where you live in Texas, we've got a pumpkin patch for you to check out.
 These 10 Texas pumpkin patches go above and beyond your standard church parking lot patch and include train rides, corn mazes, live music, face painting, and a general fall festival-like atmosphere.

 10. The Great Hill Country Pumpkin Patch at Love Creek Orchards

 Not far outside of San Antonio in Medina, Texas is a lovely little apple farm known as Love Creek Orchards.
 Every year in October they host the Great Hill Country Pumpkin Patch, a family event that features hayrides, a hay bale maze, a petting zoo, and you and your family can even tour the apple orchard!
-Admission is $7 for guests over the age of 3 and they're open every Saturday, Sunday, and Monday in October.
+Admission is $7 for guests over the age of 3 and they're open in 2021 every Saturday, Sunday and Monday from Oct.
+9 through Halloween.

 9. Elgin Christmas Tree Farm

 7. Pipe Creek Christmas Tree Farm

 6. The Big Orange Pumpkin Farm at Preston Trail Farms

 — Preston Trail Farms (@PrestonTrlFarms) September 25, 2015

 Located north of Dallas, in Gunter, the Big Orange Pumpkin Farm is hosted at Preston Trail Farms.
-This year it opens September 26 and will continue until Nov.
-25. Along with a pumpkin patch, kiddos can romp around hay bales, take a train ride and see over 50 different farm animals.
-Admission is $10 for everyone over the age of two.
+This year it opens Sept.
+18 and will continue until Nov.
+24. Along with a pumpkin patch, kiddos can romp around hay bales, take a train ride and see over 50 different farm animals.
+Admission is $10 for everyone over the age of 2.

 5. The Flower Mound Pumpkin Patch